 Over the years we have repeatedly heard a client say time seemed to stand still in the weeks and months following an accident causing a spinal cord injury.
 Unfortunately, the law does not allow the family time to process the long-term consequences of a life-changing catastrophic injury before a countdown on the statute of limitations begins.

-Common Causes of Spinal Cord Injury In Doral
+Common Causes of Spinal Cord Injury in Doral

-Automobile accidents account for nearly half of the spinal cord injuries in the U.S. High-speed motor vehicle accidents and rollover crashes frequently result in debilitating injury due to the sheer force of impact.
+Automobile accidents account for nearly half of the spinal cord injuries in the United States.
+High-speed motor vehicle accidents and rollover crashes frequently result in debilitating injury due to the sheer force of impact.
 Recent statistics from the (FLHSMV) Florida Highway Safety Motor Vehicles report show 51,536 crashes in Miami-Dade County alone in 12 months.

 Annually, slightly more than 25 percent of folks over the age of 65 are injured in a fall.
 Florida’s numbers put us 6.5 percent higher than the national average.
 Sports and recreational injuries account for a high number of injuries each year in the United States.
 Recent data shows Florida as the number 1 state for watercraft accidents.